What do Council Reps Do?

 Reminders for Council Reps

-It is important to read the Council kit (sent out by the WTA office) prior to each meeting.
-The first-named Council Rep in each school will receive this kit and distribute copies.
+It is important to read the Council kit (emailed out by the WTA office) prior to each meeting.
+All Council Reps and alternates in each school will be emailed this kit.
 Each kit will outline the details of the meeting, including agenda changes, topics/motions to be discussed and more.